John Thomas Hinds

 John Thomas Hinds (1866 – January 1, 1938) was an American gospel preacher, teacher and evangelist for the Churches of Christ.

-From 1934 until his death in 1938 he was the editor of the Gospel Advocate.
+From 1934 until his death in 1938 he was the editor of the Gospel Advocate in Nashville, Tennessee.'
 A year before his death in 1937, he published his own commentary on the Book of Revelation.
+He was a pastor of the Rogers Church of Christ in Rogers, Arkansas.

-John T. Hinds is buried in the Evergreen Cemetery, located in Fayetteville, Arkansas.
+Hinds had a stroke in the summer of 1938 and never fully recovered.
+Hinds died at his home near Rogers, Arkansas, on January 1, 1938.
+He is buried in the Evergreen Cemetery in Fayetteville, Arkansas.

+He was married and had two children.